 Do you still keep in touch with other finalists?

 Not as much as I would like, Salmon checks in on me from time to time and Nikki and I email here and there.
 I have not spoken to Amy since the show ended.
 She has reached out but I still harbor some feelings towards her for wasting such a great opportunity, an opportunity that I would have ran with.

-More then I probably should say.
+More than I probably should say.
 Here's one that might be okay to tell.
 When it was down to JAG and me, we were flown to Miami Beach and had to compete in another challenge.
 It was amazing.
 We had to cook for all the true Food Network stars from Tyler Florence, Paula Deen, Sandra Lee, to the ever so amazing Bobby Flay.
-I guess we can call that the lost episode cause it never aired due to all the controversy of season 3.
+I guess we can call that the lost episode cause it never aired due to all the controversy of Season 3.